Search powered by AI

 • 0.0321 x 703 = 22.6

-If a woman's BMI is under 18.5, she is considered underweight; between 18.5 and 24.9, she is considered of normal weight; between 25 and 29.9, overweight; 30 or greater, obese.
-However, if she has more muscle mass than normal, these numbers won't apply, and her health care professional should measure her body composition to determine her degree of overweight.
+If a woman's BMI is under 18.5, she is considered underweight; between 18.5 and 24.9, she is considered of healthy weight; between 25 and 29.9, living with overweight; 30 or greater, living with obesity.
+However, if she has more muscle mass than normal, these numbers won't apply, and her healthcare professional should measure her body composition to determine her degree of overweight.
 BMI is also adjusted for age, as well as gender, for people under age 18.

-Being overweight, even by 10 pounds, can be bad for your health.
-If you are overweight, you are more likely to develop health problems including heart disease and stroke, type 2 diabetes, some forms of cancer, gout, gallbladder disease, sleep apnea and osteoarthritis.
+Having overweight, even by 10 pounds, can be bad for your health.
+If you have overweight, you are more likely to develop health problems, including heart disease and stroke, Type 2 diabetes, some forms of cancer, gout, gallbladder disease, sleep apnea and osteoarthritis.

 As hard as I try, I just can't lose that 10 pounds.
 Shouldn't I just give up?